 Data collection and ongoing evaluation of the programs included quantitative data that were collected over a number of years (updated in September 2010) on doctors who had undertaken postgraduate studies at the Fiji School of Medicine (FSMed) to at least the postgraduate diploma level between 1998 (1997 for anesthesia) and 2009.
 Data included country of origin, gender, race, year of postgraduate training, highest qualification attained and current working situation.
 Most data came from senior specialists, supplemented by enrolment and graduation records.
 Data were entered and analyzed using Epi-info, with chi-square testing used for comparisons.

 The study presented here is part of a larger exploratory mixed-methods case study[11–13], for which the methodology is described in detail elsewhere[14–16].
 Briefly, interviews were carried out between 2004 and 2006 with 36 out of 66 Fiji doctors who had completed at least one year of training by December 2004, along with a number of senior specialists.
 The semi-structured interviews focused on professional satisfaction, dissatisfaction and career decisions.
 Interviews were analyzed using a constant comparative method that identified and tested emerging themes[17, 18].
 While this study does not present new findings based on the qualitative interviews that have been explored in previous publications[14–16, 19], it presents these findings in an accessible narrative fashion that clarifies and gives context to several additional years of both longitudinal data and further descriptions of the evolution of the programs.

 Evaluation of the programs was carried out on an ongoing basis with feedback of both qualitative and quantitative findings presented to key clinical and Ministry of Health stakeholders at Fiji Medical Association annual conferences in 2005, 2006 and 2007.
 Publications based on the case study[14–16, 19] as well as the unpublished PhD thesis were also made available to key stakeholders.
 This study received ethical approval from the Fiji National Research Ethics Review Committee and from James Cook University (Townsville, Australia).

 Case description - postgraduate trainees from Fiji

 Postgraduate training at the Fiji School of Medicine (FSMed) consists of a one-year postgraduate diploma followed by three more years of a master’s program in medicine training[20–23], and can be undertaken in anesthesia, internal medicine, obstetrics and gynecology, pediatrics, and surgery.
 Applicants are required to have an MBBS or equivalent degree, which for most Fiji and regional trainees is awarded by the Fiji School of Medicine.
 Applicants are further required to complete a one-year internship and two years of medical service roles in the Pacific, of which one year is required to be in the specialty they are applying for (this is sometimes waived for applicants from countries without the prerequisite specialist services).
 Trainees are selected by the health services of their home countries, and the local medical councils for each country are responsible for developing policy in regards to the specialist status of graduates.

 The programs were established through an $AUD 5.5 million dollar (approximately $US 5.5 million dollars) five-year grant funded by AusAID, and contracted through the Royal Australasian College of Surgeons.
 The programs were approved by the Ministry of Health and accredited by the University of the South Pacific.
 This supported one external specialist advisor from Australia or New Zealand in each of the five specialties.
 These advisors worked alongside a local specialist counterpart for three years in Fiji (with subsequent follow-up visits) to develop local curricula.
 The specialist colleges for Australia and New Zealand provided varying levels of support, but no formal qualifications, and there were no local specialist societies with the authority to award formal qualifications.
 The first year was designed as basic stand-alone specialty training with weighting towards local patterns of disease, and included an exit exam and the awarding of a Diploma qualification.
 The following three years of Master’s training could be entered with a “B” grade or above in the Diploma course, and included a curriculum that was strongly influenced by Australasian curricula but again weighted towards the local spectrum of disease.
 Additional common modules in public health and basic sciences were also developed.
 An exam was taken in the second Master’s year, and a required project completed in the third year.
 During this third year, many trainees undertook overseas attachments in Australia or New Zealand that were either employed training or observer roles.
 Ongoing financial support of the programs has been principally through course fees that are funded mainly by Ministries of Health and aid agency scholarships.

 Between 1997 and 2009, 207 doctors trained to at least the Postgraduate Diploma level at the Fiji School of Medicine (FSMed), including 113 Fiji doctors (39.8% female) and 94 doctors from 13 other countries or territories in the region (31.9% female).
-Of these doctors, 50 (25 each from Fiji and regional countries) had been awarded Master’s in Medicine degrees, and by mid-2010, 48 others were either undertaking Master’s training (41) or were believed to be awaiting a post-Diploma training position (7) (see Table
+Of these doctors, 50 (25 each from Fiji and regional countries) had been awarded Master’s in Medicine degrees, and by mid-2010, 48 others were either undertaking Master’s training (41) or were believed to be awaiting a post-Diploma training position (7) (see Table 1).

 Postgraduate trainees from Fiji

-The earliest years of formal postgraduate training in Fiji were characterized by large yearly intakes (14 to 18) to accommodate doctors who were working in specialty departments but had never had the opportunity to undertake formal specialist training (see Table
+The earliest years of formal postgraduate training in Fiji were characterized by large yearly intakes (14 to 18) to accommodate doctors who were working in specialty departments but had never had the opportunity to undertake formal specialist training (see Table 2).

 In May 2000, a disruptive coup d’etat took place in Fiji that had considerable impact on the entire health system.
 Many Diploma graduates dropped out of the specialist Master’s training, and most of these left the govern-ment health service, usually to undertake employment in developed countries, which at the time were actively recruiting overseas trained doctors.
 Losses of trainees continued over the next few years, and raised concerns not only about the viability of the postgraduate programs, but about the wisdom of running a training program that seemed to mainly benefit the country that had funded the establishment of the training.
-Data from early 2005 revealed that more Diploma graduates were residing either perma-nently or temporarily in developed countries (25) than were working in Fiji (23) in the public sectors (the Ministry of Health, Fiji School of Medicine or UN agencies)
+Data from early 2005 revealed that more Diploma graduates were residing either perma-nently or temporarily in developed countries (25) than were working in Fiji (23) in the public sectors (the Ministry of Health, Fiji School of Medicine or UN agencies).

 Interviews with senior specialists, specialist trainees and local graduates were carried out between 2004 and 2006, are summarized here, and are analyzed in detail elsewhere[14–16].
 These interviews explored, among other things, the reasons for the low rates of retention of Fiji doctors in specialist training and in the public sectors, and identified forces at work that were arguably modifiable and within the control of the health system.